- Maine maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 Other Comments or Requirements:

-- Eligibility available at this company licensing search engine at https://www.pfr.maine.gov/almsonline/almsquery/SearchCompany.aspx.
+- Eligibility list available at this company licensing search engine at https://www.pfr.maine.gov/almsonline/almsquery/SearchCompany.aspx.

 - The most effective way to get approval as a surplus lines insurer in Maine is to provide a unique or “special” program for which there is a “need” in Maine.